jueyang/jueyang.github.io/_posts/posts-for-thoughts/2021-02-24-thank-you-this-is-not-a-thank-you.md

 I hear a voice.

-_But you could have had it worse, you ungrateful foreigner!_
+_But you could have had it worse.
+We are ensuring rights of foreigners like you!_

 I hear myself speaking.

 _Didn't you also make laws so that for foreigners to have the same job as a national would, the salaries are reduced?_

-_Yes, we are providing opportunities.
-If you don't want them, you can leave!_
+_Yes, to incentivize companies to hire foreigners.
+We are providing opportunities for you!_

 _But if I were an EU-national, this law would not apply._

-_Well too bad you were not born in the EU._
+_Well we are part of EU and we want to encourage freedom of movement and access to labor market between union members._

-_You mean that people born in the EU have more rights than others?_
+_Do you mean that people born in the EU have more rights than others?_

-_There ARE priorities in things._
+_There are priorities in things._

-_You mean, priorities in people and priorities defined by nationality, class, race, age, gender, sexuality, religion, ableness?_
+_You mean, priorities in people and priorities defined by nationality (and class, race, age, gender, sexuality, religion, ableness)?_

-_If you have so many problems with the system, why don't you go back to where you came from?_
+_If you have so many problems with the system, you don't have to stay._

 _No thank you._

+### *

+I turn to my books: _Notes on Nationalism_, _The Thing Around Your Neck_, _Pleasure Activism_